maddypetersen/pierce-hacker-submissions/Contributor_Content/Feedback&Review RoughDraft.md

 #### 3. Making a detail suggestion.
 This method/option will allow you to leave detail comments to specific lines within the tutorial/lesson in our directory.
 The PierceHacker team will then read and take your suggestions into consideration.
 #### 4. Pull Request for access to the file.
 If you feel that you're experience and very familiar with GitHub and markdown files, you can make a pull request and edit/fix the tutorial/lesson yourself.
-You'll make changes to the current verison and submit them.
+You'll make changes to the current version and submit them.
 Our PierceHacker team will then review the changes and decide if they should replace the current tutorial or lesson.